 CENTERING THE SPINE (3 sets 10 reps)

-Lie on your back with your knees bent, you feet flat, arms straight by your sides and the palms of your hands downward.
+Lie on your back with your knees bent, your feet flat, arms straight by your sides and the palms of your hands downward.
 Draw your navel toward your spine and inhale deeply as you center your spine.
 Exhale and repeat

 BEGINNER HUNDRED (3 sets 10 reps)

 Lie on your back with your knees bent, your feet flat, and your arms straight by your side with your palms down.
 Lift your head and shoulders off the mat.
-Pulling your chin to your chest, draw your navel toward your spine and pump your arms up and down about 12 inches as you breath in.
+Pulling your chin to your chest, draw your navel toward your spine and pump your arms up and down about 12 inches as you breathe in.
 Repeat the same motion as you breathe out.
 Keep your head and shoulders up throughout the exercise.